-Only 11 per cent of consumers said they were likely to watch online video advertisements, with those in the 25 to 34-year-old age group just as likely to click on a right or top banner as an online video advertisement.
+Only 11 per cent of consumers said they were likely to watch online video advertisements, with those in the 25 to 34-year-old age group just as likely to click on a sidebar or top banner as an online video advertisement.

 The highest viewing audience for online video advertising was found in the under 25-year-old age group who accounted for one-third of the online video advertising viewing market.

 The iPerceptions study also unearthed some important data about how income level and frequency of visits impact consumer online advertising preferences.

 On average 40 per cent of consumers are likely to click on any online advertisement have an annual income of less than $US50,000 a year, with only 15 per cent earning over $US150,000 a year.

 For those clicking on online video advertisements only 13 per cent had an annual income of $US150,000 or more, with 49 per cent earning less than $US50,000.

 Jonathan Levitt, iPerceptions vice president of marketing, said, “our research clearly shows that media sites that offer consumers compelling content and features – encouraging repeat visits – generate much better ad click-through rates than less engaging sites”.